SPOTLIGHT

 Excess withdrawal

-Sustainable withdrawal rates can extend the life of a portfolio4
+Sustainable withdrawal rates over life of portfolio6

 Many people counted on Social Security and pension benefits to cover their retirement income needs.
 But today, retirees will be more personally responsible for funding their own retirements.

-Source: Income for the Population Aged 65 and Older: Evidence from the Health Retirement Study (HRS), December 16, 2022.
+Source: Income for the Population Aged 65 and Older: Evidence from the Health Retirement Study (HRS), August 5, 2025.

 Want to know more?